 Clicking “Show Avatar” is the easiest way to override the Shield Level for an individual user!

-The text in the bottom left indicates what Trust Rank that user has.
+The text in the top left of the nameplate indicates what Trust Rank that user has.
 Again, this text will only appear when you have your Quick Menu open.

 The Trust system’s inner workings are intentionally hidden so that it is more difficult to exploit.
 Regardless, the best way to raise your Rank is simply to play VRChat — spending time exploring, making friends, and creating content (once you are permitted to do so) will all help you increase your Trust Rank, and will show off more of your avatar’s features.

 There are a few things we want to point out that will not raise your Trust Rank:

 - Standing or idling in a room (AFKing)

 - Uploading a large amount of low-effort content